ztomasze/5parsecs/Rules/Post-Battle.md

 You do not get paid for a failed job.
 You still receive any Patron danger pay (which is paid up front).

-### 8. Determine Injuries and Recovery

-Having Luck capacity does not prevent death.

 ### 9. Experience and Character Upgrades

 Characters who do not participate in a mission still gain 1 XP.